 In this case, Bristol's alleged mutual promise to arbitrate is conditioned on Bristol's unilateral "right to amend, modify or revoke this agreement upon thirty (30) days' prior written notice to the Employee."
 The quoted language does not limit Bristol's authority to modify the arbitration agreement unilaterally and retroactively.
-If Bristol retains unilateral authority to amend the agreement retroactively, its promise to arbitrate is illusory and is not consideration.2
+If Bristol retains unilateral authority to amend the agreement retroactively, its promise to arbitrate is illusory and is not consideration.

 Bristol asserts that the requirement of prior written notice means that any modifications must apply prospectively only.
 The fact that Bristol must give prior written notice of an amendment to the arbitration agreement does not preclude Bristol from giving Baker prior written notice that, effective in thirty days, Bristol retroactively is disclaiming a promise made in the arbitration agreement.
 For instance, if in the course of an ongoing arbitration process, Bristol concluded that the process was not favorable, Bristol could provide Baker notice that, effective in 30 days, it no longer would consider itself bound by the results of the arbitration.
-While the dissent concludes summarily that no court would adopt a construction of the agreement allowing Bristol to disclaim or modify its arbitration promises unilaterally at any time for its own benefit, the fact remains that the language of the agreement would permit Bristol to do just that.